Pathos0925/WhosThatAvatar/README.md

 Type or paste this into the search bar at the top.

 ### Web App Limitation
-The Unity WebGL web application currently has the following restriction
+The Unity WebGL web application currently has the following restrictions:
 * Limited shaders.
 Most shaders will be replaced with the standard shader.
 * API requests are sent through a CORS proxy as VRChat's API does not include CORS headers.
   * More information here:  https://docs.unity3d.com/560/Documentation/Manual/webgl-networking.html